-A true win-win, farmers markets allow local vendors to sell their produce and other homegrown products while shoppers benefit from buying their food straight from the source.
+Farmers markets are a true win-win for both producers and buyers.
+They allow local vendors to more easily sell their produce and other homegrown products, and shoppers can benefit from buying their food straight from the source.

-Because Arizona’s climate allows us to plant and harvest almost every month of the year, you can find a variety of produce at open-air farmers’ markets year-round across the Valley.
-We’ve rounded up some of our favorites.
-Take your picks and enjoy!
+In Phoenix, they’re an especially big deal.
+Arizona’s climate allows farmers to plant and harvest almost every month of the year, which means you can find a variety of produce year-round across the Valley.

 Want to see these locations on a map?
 Click here for our map of Valley Attractions.

 A true network of farmers markets, the Arizona Community Farmers Markets appears in Ahwatukee, Anthem, Carefree, Goodyear, Phoenix, Sun City and Scottsdale.
 Each market offers seasonal produce, natural meat and dairy products, local foods, and more edibles and ingredients.
 There are bath and beauty products available at some of the markets as well.

 Locations: Ahwatukee, Anthem, Buckeye, Carefree, Goodyear, Phoenix, Scottsdale, Sun City

 2. Phoenix Public Market

 A program of Community Food Connections, this centrally located community gathering place supports “small farmers and businesses that strengthen sustainable food systems and produce healthy products for the local community.”